 How many people are waiting for a transplant?
-Who receives organs and what organs are most needed?
-This section introduces you to the data and connects you to more detailed statistics on the waiting list, transplantation, organ donation, and registration.*
+Who receives organs, and what organs are most needed?
+Scroll down to explore data from the Organ Procurement and Transplantation Network.

 The Organ Procurement and Transplantation Network maintains the national database of information about the candidate waiting list and transplant surgeries.
 You can build a custom report on their website to learn more about organ transplantation in the U.S.

 There are currently over 107,000 people on the national transplant waiting list.
 Like America, the list is diverse – it includes people of every age, ethnicity, and gender.
 You can learn more about the numbers and see specific statistical breakdowns with Organ Procurement and Transplantation Network National Data.